 Migraine is a very complex genetic neurological disorder and most people who live with it don’t really understand it.
 A lot of what we ‘know’ about migraine has also changed dramatically in recent years, meaning that what your doctors think and know about migraine is possibly out of date.
 If you have recently been diagnosed for the first time or were diagnosed a very long time ago but never really understood it, this is a great place to start your migraine education.

 What is migraine?

-At the most basic level, migraine is having a hypersensitive brain.
+At the most basic level, migraine is type of sensory processing disorder caused by having a hyper-reactive brain.
 You were born with slightly different genes that makes your brain work faster, react faster, and sometimes over-react when it is exposed to too much stimulation.
 This over-reaction is called a migraine attack.